HiAS7/The-Sauce-Book-Online/_classes/Cleric.md

 and heavy armor.
 ##### War Priest
-From 1st level, your god delivers bolts of inspiration to you while you are engaged in battle.\
+From 1st level, your god delivers bolts of inspiration to you while you are engaged in battle.<br/>
-When you use the Attack action, you can make one weapon attack as a bonus action.\
+When you use the Attack action, you can make one weapon attack as a bonus action.<br/>
 You can use this feature a number of times equal to your Wisdom modifier (a minimum of once).
 You regain all expended uses when you finish a long rest.
 ##### Channel Divinity: Guided Strike
-Starting at 2nd level, you can use your Channel Divinity to strike with supernatural accuracy.\
+Starting at 2nd level, you can use your Channel Divinity to strike with supernatural accuracy.<br/>
 When you make an attack roll, you can use your
 Channel Divinity to gain a +10 bonus to the roll.
 You make this choice after yousee the roll,